-Makers Empire is partnering again with Polar 3D and GE to deliver the GE Additive Education Program in 2018.
-Together, we are providing access to 3D technology and curriculum to 600 elementary, middle and high schools around the world.
+Makers Empire partnered again with Polar 3D and GE to deliver the GE Additive Education Program in 2017/2018 and 2018/19.
+Together, we provided access to 3D technology and curriculum to 600 elementary, middle and high schools around the world.

 The GE Additive Education Program’s (AEP) 2018 cycle awarded 3D printing package to more than 600 primary and secondary schools in 30 countries who did not previously have access to 3D printing technology.
 Each package includes 3D printing hardware, software and science, technology, engineering, art, and mathematics (STEAM) curriculum including Makers Empire.

 Makers Empire has partnered with the Department of Education in SA for the last four years to deliver the ‘3D Printing in Schools’ project to 270 South Australian primary schools.